Areas of Expertise

 Whilst the pace of technological change can be a force for good, it also has the potential to reinforce and widen inequalities and reduce the social ability of those who are furthest from the job market and most disadvantaged in our societies.

 At a macro level, the revolution precipitated by digital has an impact on current and future models of economics and the traditional relationships between supply and demand, as capital flows, services, goods and wider industries transition towards a digital operational and societal environment.
 Friends of Europe’s helps think through the implications of these changes, taking the widest possible stakeholder and community perspectives and experiences to bear upon the policy thinking and developments that will be required.
 Our focus is to link the policy implications for skills development and preparedness, the role of education and digital literacy and inequalities.
 We work across policy areas taking a whole society, whole economy approach - to enable policy thinking and developments to be fit for a digital 21st Century.

-In this globalised but also more confrontational and complex world, reinforcing European and transatlantic cooperation is crucial to ensure global security.
-This cooperation must be encouraged at all levels of government and all sectors of society, fostering resilience to ensure constant adaptation to new vulnerabilities and emerging threats.
+In this globalised but also more confrontational and complex world, we put peacebuilding as a core aim of our work, which can only been achieved through stronger cooperation at the European, transatlantic and global level.
+This cooperation must be encouraged at all levels of government and society, fostering resilience to ensure constant adaptation to new vulnerabilities and emerging threats.

 Migration is a global phenomenon which needs to be tackled on the international level but also by national governments, local authorities and an empowered civil society.
 In Europe, while the focus tends to be on migration and the political tensions it continues to provoke, governments are also responding to the longer term challenge of integrating migrants and refugees in order to build more inclusive and resilient societies.